 The NPRC will notify you if your request requires a service fee.

-Aside from serving as an official record of the end of your military career, a DD-214 is necessary for specific actions based on your military history.
-Common situations that require a DD-214 include but are not limited to:
+Aside from serving as an official record of the end of your military career, a DD Form 214 is necessary for specific actions based on your military history.
+Typical situations that require a DD Form 214 include but are not limited to the following: